Palace of Justice, Brussels: Damage and renovation (1945–present)

+Description

-Dimensions
+Dimensions and cost

-Brussels' Palace of Justice was, at the time of its construction, the largest building in the world, and remains today one of the largest courthouses.
-(Note: It was not until 1965 that it was surpassed as the largest building in the world by NASA's Vehicle Assembly Building (VAB) at Cape Canaveral.)
-The edifice is currently 160 by 150 m, and has a total built ground surface of 26006 m2, bigger than St. Peter's Basilica in Rome.
+The Palace of Justice was the largest building in the world at the time of its construction, and remains one of the largest courthouses today.
+(Note: It was not until 1965 that it was surpassed as the world's largest building by NASA's Vehicle Assembly Building (VAB) at Cape Canaveral.)
+The edifice measures 160 by 150 m, and covers a total built ground surface of 26006 m2, bigger than St. Peter's Basilica in Rome.
 The 105 m dome weighs 24000 t.
-The building has 8 courtyards with a surface of 6000 m2, 27 large court rooms and 245 smaller court rooms and other rooms.
-Situated on a hill with a steep incline, there is a level difference of 20 m between the upper and lower town, which results in multiple entrances to the building at different levels.
+The building contains eight courtyards with a surface of 6000 m2, 27 large court rooms, as well as 245 smaller court rooms and other rooms.
+Situated on a hill with a steep incline, there is a level difference of 20 m between the upper and lower town, resulting in multiple entrances to the building at different levels.
+Moreover, the impressive main hall or salle des pas perdus is around 3600 m2 including the first-floor gallery: 90 m long and 40 m wide.

-The building includes huge interior statues of Demosthenes and Lycurgus by the sculptor Pierre Armand Cattier, and figures of the Roman jurists Cicero and Ulpian by Antoine-Félix Bouré.
-The central portico, 39 m high, is surmounted by a helmeted bust of the ancient Greek Titaness Themis, personification of divine law and order, by Joseph Ducaju.
-Moreover, the impressive main hall or salle des pas perdus is around 3600 m2 including the first floor gallery: 90 m long and 40 m wide.
 A compass rose with sixteen rays marks the centre of the room.

-Many questions remain on this project, which saw its budget exceed 50 million Belgian francs (which was equivalent to an entire year of public works in the country at the time) for an initial estimate of barely 4 million.
+Many questions remain about this project, which saw its budget exceed 50 million Belgian francs (equivalent to an entire year of public works in the country at the time) for an initial estimate of barely 4 million.
 (Note: Equivalent to € million in when taking into account inflation.)
-The excessiveness of the site, and the freedom left to the architect to override almost all the rules initially imposed, remain a great mystery.
+The excessiveness of the site, and the freedom given to the architect to override almost all the initially imposed rules, remain a great mystery.